prociow/sensorberg-dev.github.io/android.md

        }
 ```

-his class receives a broadcast, if the SDK has detected a beacon and successfully resolved an associated Action.
+This class receives a broadcast, if the SDK has detected a beacon and successfully resolved an associated *Action*.
 We´re using the Support Library, be aware that this will require an additional dependency:

 ```
 compile "com.android.support:support-v4:22.0.0"
 ```

-If you want your own UI to react to detected beacons and actions, please extend the Bootstrapper and add your customisations:
+If you want your own UI to react to detected beacons and actions, please extend the *Bootstrapper* and add your customisations:

 ```